Velsicol Chemical Corp. (Marshall Plant)

-EPA is conducting a five-year review of the Velsicol Chemical (Illinois) site.
-The Superfund law requires regular checkups of sites that have been cleaned up – with waste managed on site – to make sure the cleanup continues to protect people and the environment.
+EPA has completed a review of the Velsicol Chemical Corp.
+Superfund site at Illinois Route 1 south of Interstate 70 in the city of Marshall, Ill.
+The Superfund law requires regular checkups of sites that have been cleaned up – with waste managed on-site – to make sure the cleanup continues to protect people and the environment.

-EPA cleaned up ground water, sediment and soil contaminated with volatile organic compounds (VOCs), pesticides and cadmium.
-The cleanup included excavating contaminated sediment from an unnamed tributary and two ponds and digging up contaminated soil from the former production plant area and backfilling these areas with clean material.
+EPA’s cleanup of volatile organic compounds (VOCs), pesticides and cadmium contamination consisted of excavating contaminated sediment from an unnamed tributary and two ponds and digging up contaminated soil from the former production plant area and backfilling these areas with clean material.
 Excavated materials were consolidated, treated and capped.
 A ground water collection drain was constructed for collecting contaminated ground water, which is treated on-site and discharged to the sewer.
 Monitoring of ground water and the surface cover conditions and operation and maintenance of the cleanup systems are being performed.
 Land-use and deed restrictions are in place.
-The review should be completed this June.

 - Addendum #4 (PDF) (3pp, 295K) September 2011